Benyar BY-5140m Watch Is an excellent watch with as low as 90-gram weight and good quality material at An affordable price.

 - I also like the arrangement of the three subdials which perfectly balances the date.
 Dial layout is very good.
 I like the symmetry of the applied indices, and I also like the distortion and I like the reflection one gets from that blue Sunbow style.

-- With regards to Silicon rubber strap.
+- With regards to the Silicon rubber strap.
 It’s a very soft and supple rubber strap.
 I like the Silicon material.
 The stainless steel buckle is signed with the Benjamin Brand logo.
 It’s laser engraved, very nicely done, very nicely polished, and a nice thick gauge of metal.

 - Another aspect I like about it is if you look at the edges of the strap, it’s got a nice Bevel on it.
 It’s not just a square profile, so very nice attention to detail.
 I also like the way it fits right up to the case.
-It’s often the case with Silicon rubber straps.
-There’s a gap between the spring bars and also the case itself, but I like the way they’ve integrated it.

-- It is water resistant upto 30 meters which is a great feature in this price tag.
+- It is water resistant up to 30 meters which is a great feature in this price tag.
 This isn’t a dive watch.
 It’s not meant to get wet so therefore, 30 meters of water resistance is acceptable.

 - It’s splash proof.
 I would say to you, it’s okay to wear this watch when washing one’s hands, but I certainly wouldn’t wear it in the bath or swimming, for example, because the pushes aren’t going to be as effective hermetic seal as screw down pushes or a screw down Crown.

 - Now, in terms of feel good factor, the feel good factor of this watch is outstanding, very aesthetically pleasing on the wrist due to the domes hardware Crystal, which gives a lovely distortion and magnification to that blue Sunburst style.
 I really like it.
 I like the symmetry of the applied indices, the baton hands, and also the arrangements, the dial layout of those three subdials and the date complication at 03:00.
-Clearly legible, very functional dial layouts.
-The blue anodizing on the bezel on the tacky meter is done to perfection.

 - It’s very lightweight and it’s fairly complemented by the lightweight Silicon rubber strap, much lighter than the solid stainless steel bracelet.
-The Silicon rubber strap is very supple on the wrist and also no heft whatsoever because it’s only weighs 90 grams.
-It’s noticeably lighter than an automatic or manual Wines chronograph piece.
-That’s the advantage of a Meca quartz movement.

 - It’s very eye catching.
 The quality of the case polishing is very nice, and I like the mirror polishing throughout on the tops of the lugs, and also the flanks of the case really does look like a very aesthetically pleasing piece comfortable to wear.

-There’s also effective hermetic seals with the pushers and also the Crown.
+There are also effective hermetic seals with the pushers and also the Crown.
 The Crown is solid stainless steel, but it’s a push-pull Crown rather than a screw-down Crown, as one would expect.
 I think it’s perfectly acceptable for a Chronograph to use pushes that don’t screw down like the Daytona, and it’s also perfectly acceptable to use a push-pull Crown rather than a screw-down Crown.

-Some Important questions About Benyar BY-5140M Watch
+Some Important Questions About Benyar BY-5140M Watch

 My wrist is big will this watch fit?

 I have an eight-inch wrist and it’s often the case.
-That what straps don’t fit my large eight-inch wrist.
+That’s what straps don’t fit my large eight-inch wrist.
 But I’m pleased to report that this Silicon rubber strap on this Benjar piece does actually fit my 18th wrist, and I can actually engage the strap into the two keepers.
 So that’s very good.
 It’s very reassuring to know that this 42-millimeter piece will fit up to an eight-inch wrist.